vradchenko/PowerShell-SentinelOne/README.md

 - [Remove-S1APIToken](#Remove-S1APIToken)

 ### Add-S1APIToken
 Prerequisites for all other cmdlets to function is to add at least one API token.
-Key(s) will be stored by default in a user's profile folder (`$env:APPDATA`) in SentinelOneAPI.key file.
+Token(s) will be stored by default in a user's profile folder (`$env:APPDATA`) in SentinelOneAPI.token file.
 Before saving API token is encrypted using .NET [System.Security.Cryptography.ProtectedData](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.protecteddata?view=dotnet-plat-ext-5.0) class using [CurrentUser](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.dataprotectionscope?view=dotnet-plat-ext-5.0)  data protection scope which means that only threads running under the current user context can unprotect the data.
 API token is never written to a disk in an unprotected format.
 #### Parameters
 |Parameter|Required|Description|
 |--|--|--|